 Write for The Guitar Answer Guy – Guest Posting Guidelines

 Are you a writer/blogger interested in writing a guest post for The Guitar Answer Guy blog?
 Sweet!
-But before you fill out the form at the bottom of this page, I do have some rules and guidelines you should be familiar with before you pitch your idea.
-Most of these guidelines are here to make sure my readers are getting the best, most helpful content possible, but some are here to ensure we don’t piss off Google and get ourselves penalized.
+But before you fill out the form at the bottom of this page, I do have some rules and guidelines you should be familiar with before you pitch your idea (please don’t send me full/finished blog posts).
+These guidelines ensure my readers are getting the best, most helpful content possible, but are also to ensure we don’t violate any of Google’s rules and get ourselves penalized.

 Readers of The Guitar Answer Guy blog tend to have some combination of these traits:

 - Guitarists who want to learn how to do their own basic guitar care and maintenance.

 - Guitarists with a specific technical problem or question related to guitar care and maintenance.